 All JST Coaching & Training programs are accredited by the International Coach Federation (ICF) and the Center for Credentialing and Education (CCE-Global).
 Each trainee must complete an individual application and meet the requirements as stated on the ICF or CCE-Global website

 Each of the credentialing organizations have different requirements.
 Every applicant is required to complete a certain number of coach training hours, mentoring hours, client coaching hours, provide documentation and complete written and/or oral exams.
 This can be a confusing process and we are available by appointment to assist you in better understanding the details and choosing the right course for you.

 Please be aware that not all coach training courses are approved for core competency hours required for a coaching credential.
-We have provided both the ACSTH and CCEU hours and the Core Competency (CC) hours below to assist you in choosing a course to meet your needs for credentialing or a credential renewal.
+We have provided the ACSTH or CCEU hours below to assist you in choosing a course to meet your needs for credentialing or a credential renewal.

 Empowering Students Through Coaching - 80 hours ACSTH ICF

-This course meets the International Coach Federation’s (ICF) requirements for certification as an Associate Certified Coach (ACC) and includes 7 of the 10 required mentoring hours.
+This course meets the International Coach Federation’s (ICF) requirements for certification as an Associate Certified Coach (ACC) and includes all 10 required mentoring hours.

 Coach training programs are offered worldwide in a variety of formats and coaching models.
 It is valuable for coaches-in-training to complete both life coach training (non-ADHD specific) and ADHD coach training.
 There are options for becoming a credentialed life coach and a credentialed ADHD coach.
 You are encouraged to talk with other coaches and to investigate the credentialing programs.

 To find out more about specific coaching credentials, please visit these websites:

 Professional coach certification for life coaching and executive coaching